Saturday, May 21, 2022

 OUR LADY OF THE IMMACULATE CONCEPTION

-+ The feast day of the Immaculate Conception is 8 December.
++ The feast day of the Immaculate Conception is on December 8.

 1. The First Meeting